Borthwick 'pretty clear' on final World Cup squad

 The head coach also stressed that position flexibility is "incredibly valuable", prioritising players able to play in multiple roles.

-"There is a need to be able to adapt," he said.
+"There is a need to be able to adapt," he added.
 "We are going to have to do that during this tournament and we have kept our squad quite tight between each of our camps in terms of the number of players we have had in camp.

 "I am really aware that there is going to be a need for the players outside the 33 that will be named on Monday to be ready to be the next man in.
 What I see with this squad now is that they have built togetherness and conditioning and a role clarity that anyone can slot into the 33."